An LA Crime Story

 That’s all he needed.
 He poured her a lime soda, “Give me a few minutes.”

 Jackass moved a stool closer.
-Determined to avoid him, she stayed focused and jotted a few of the
+Man she wanted to punch him but she didn’t.
+She stayed focused and jotted a few of the words down on a napkin (Jarritos.
+Promise.
+San Miguel.) to remember.
+Jackass faded back.

 Eight long minutes later, Joe emerged from the back with a small, fat hunk of sizzling halibut,